Slins-23/flutter-fft/README.md

 **Warning:** *Currently works only on Android!
 This plugin makes use of platform channels, and only the Java/Android platform channel has been implemented.*

 **The plugin was developed and tested in a Pixel 2 emulator, API 29.
-Does not work on iOS at the moment due to the platform channel having yet to be implemented.**
+Does not work on iOS at the moment, due to the platform channel having yet to be implemented.**

-**Minimum SDK version >= 24**: You can set update the minimum SDK requirements at "/android/app/build.gradle" in the line `minSdkVersion 16`.
+**Minimum SDK version >= 24**: You can update the minimum SDK requirements at `"/android/app/build.gradle"` in the line `minSdkVersion 16`.

-The following needs to be added to your project's `android/app/src/main/AndroidManifest.xml`:
+The following needs to be added to your project's `"android/app/src/main/AndroidManifest.xml"`:

 ```xml
 <uses-permission android:name="android.permission.RECORD_AUDIO" />